inventree/project-adr/docs/adr/0002-permissions.md

 ### UC4: Barbara is a student worker supporting Monica

-(1) She can also see all the components.
+(1) She can see all the components.

 (2) But not the prices because this might leak too much data.